rhodyrstats/data_to_figures/data_to_figures.md

 library(ggplot2)  # For the plots
 ```

 Next, the code to get the data directly from EPA is below.
 This is just for reference.
-For this workhsop and in the interest of time I have provided a cleaned up version of this which can be read in with .
+For this workshop and in the interest of time I have provided a cleaned up version of this which can be read in with .

 ``` r
 nla12_wq_url <- "https://www.epa.gov/sites/production/files/2016-12/nla2012_waterchem_wide.csv"